crcn-archive/mojo-docs/articles/syntax/3. views/1. introduction/article.md

 #### app.views.register(className, clazz)

 Registers a view controller class.
+This makes it available anywhere in the application.
+See `sections decorator` for a use-case.

 - `className` - the class name to register
 - `clazz` - the view controller class